 Wireless encryption uses security settings to encrypt and decrypt data that is transmitted over the network.
-For more information, from the Start screen, type ${\tt h}$, and then select Help and Support.
+For more information, access HP Support Assistant.
+To access HP Support Assistant from the Start screen, select the HP Support Assistant app.

 Connecting to a WLAN